Experience Learning Courses (N, R, and S Designations)

 Course Review and Approval Process

 DEADLINE for proposals is October 15.

-Proposals for Experience Learning Course Designation (N, R, or S) must be submitted through the host college’s standard curricular approval process.
-The designated college representative then submits any proposals that have received college-level approval to Molly Sullivan, Coordinator III, Curriculum and Catalog, no later than the deadline noted above.
+Proposals for Experience Learning Course Designation (N, R, or S) must be submitted through the host college’s standard curricular approval process via Curriculog.
+Proposals that have received college-level approval must reach Molly Sullivan, Assistant Registrar for Curriculum and Catalog Management, or another member of the Curriculum and Catalog Management team no later than the deadline noted above.

 Experience Learning Course Proposal Instructions & Forms